borisdj/EFCore.BulkExtensions/README.md

 More info in the [Example](https://github.com/borisdj/EFCore.BulkExtensions#read-example) at the bottom.

 **SaveChanges** uses Change Tracker to find all modified(CUD) entities and call proper BulkOperations for each table.<br>
-Because it needs tracking it is slower then pure BulkOps but stil much faster then regular SaveChanges.<br>
+Because it needs tracking it is slower then pure BulkOps but still much faster then regular SaveChanges.<br>
-With config *OnSaveChangesSetFK* setting FKs can be controled depending on whether PKs are generated in Db or in memory.<br>
+With config *OnSaveChangesSetFK* setting FKs can be controlled depending on whether PKs are generated in Db or in memory.<br>
 Support for this method was added in version 6 of the library.<br>
 Before calling this method newly created should be added into Range:
 ```C#